telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

 divulge which specific roles/permissions were required for a given request as naming of roles/permissions may be considered sensitive by the system administrator.

+In more recent releases the Authorization logging was updated to include more specific failure reasons.
+So while the client receives only general information about why a request was unauthorized the server logs will detail the specific missing roles/permissions as applicable.

 ### Authorization for Bad Requests

 Authorization does not necessarily apply in all cases, in particular if an endpoint is requested that does not exist